 “Of course not,” Theresa said.
 “He is really an excellent cat.”

 She had, in fact, believed that time included the present.
 The neighborhood they lived in was cramped and crowded, but it was at least safe.
 Or so she’d thought.
-It—she found it easier to think of the thing before her front door as an it—lay, limbs splayed at odd angles, all awkward turns and disjointed twists.
-The head faced away, and a blond wig and a cap obscured the face.
+It—she found it easier to think of the thing before her front door as an it—lay still, propped against the railing, limbs splayed at odd angles, all awkward turns and disjointed twists.
 Ragged hair—possibly blond beneath the cap—obscured the face.
-A scarf in fluttering blue and red wound around the neck.
+A scarf in a fluttering greenish-blue wound around the neck.

-Eton colors.
+Eton blue.
 Her heart came to a standstill.
-But this…thing was far too small to be her brother.
+But this…thing was too small to be her brother.
 Her pulse started again with a painful thud as she recognized one last detail: A knife handle protruded from the chest.

 “Wait here,” she said sharply.

 Once upon a time, she might have screamed, but she was beyond an attack of the vapors.
 Lady Judith Worth—that poor specimen of belabored femininity who might once have collapsed in a swoon—had been through too much to hesitate now.
-She made her way to the front door and thrust it open.
+She turned the key in the front lock and thrust the door open.

-A breeze, scented with smoke from the factory three streets over, wafted in.
-The street was mostly empty.
+A breeze, scented with smoke from the factory three streets down, wafted in.
+The street was mostly empty, the day uncharacteristically gray and cold for summer.
 Little curls of fog greeted her, flirting with bits of rubbish that had collected in the gutter.
 Thirty yards down, almost hidden by the mist, Old Mother Lamprey stirred a common pot by the side of the street.
 A man passed by her, clutching a coat around him and looking warily from side to side.
-Alas; there was nobody about who looked as if they’d just left a corpse behind.
+Alas, nobody looked as if they’d just left a corpse behind.

-She took a step forward and let out a sigh of relief.
+Speaking of corpses.
+Judith took a step forward, squinted at the thing, and let out a sigh of relief.
 No wonder the limbs had seemed so unnatural.
 It wasn’t a body—at least, this thing had never been living.
-It was a set of clothes stuffed with straw, the sort of straw guy that might be burned in a glorious bonfire in early November.
+It was a set of clothes stuffed with hay, the sort of straw guy that might be burned in a glorious bonfire in early November.

 But it was July.
 Guy Fawkes Day was a distant memory.
-And this was not just any set of clothes.
-It was the blue-fabric uniform that an Eton boy would wear, complete with insignia.
+And this was not just any set of clothes; it was the blue-fabric uniform that an Eton boy would wear, complete with insignia.
 Whoever had left this grotesque thing here had thrust a knife through what would have been the heart of the corpse, spearing it to the top post of the railing.
-It was a rusted blade with a splintering handle, but the knife didn’t have to be sharp to cut to the point.
+It was a rusted blade with a splintering handle, but a knife didn’t have to be sharp to cut to the point.

-Judith had seen that tableau before.
+Judith had seen the same tableau before.
 It had been in the caricatures of her father that had hung in all the gossip-shop windows: stabbed through the heart and buried at the crossroads, as all suicides had once been.